 Item Bump is a paid feature that guarantees sellers more visibility for their items, which allows to speed up the selling process.
 When a listing is “bumped”, it is shown to more potential buyers in their feed and search results over a span of 7 days.

 Fees for item bumps can range anywhere between $0.5 and $5, depending on the category of given item, the price of an item, and amount of products that are currently bumped on the Vinted platform.

 Vinted Funding, Valuation & Revenue

-According to Crunchbase, Vinted has raised a total of $260 million in five rounds of venture capital funding.
+According to Crunchbase, Vinted has raised a total of $562.3 million in six rounds of venture capital funding.

 Notable investors of Vinted include the likes of Lightspeed Venture Partners, Accel, Insight Partners, Sprints Capital, or Burda Principal Investments.

-As typical with any venture-backed startup, Vinted does not publicly disclose any revenue metrics.
+As with any venture-backed startup, Vinted does not disclose any revenue metrics to the public.
 During its Series E funding, they stated to expect selling €1.3 billion worth of clothes across its 11 markets.
-With selling fees of 3 to 8 percent, revenues would be in the ballpark of €40 to €100 million.
+With selling fees of 3 to 8 percent, annual revenues would be in the ballpark of €40 to €100 million.